 Need to get a scholarship at Northern Arizona University but don’t know where to start?
 Have a look on this list for NAU scholarships.
 Northern Arizona University (NAU) is a public university located in Flagstaff, Arizona, United States.
 Northern Arizona University’s ranking in the 2015 edition of Best Colleges is National Universities.
-The university offers both undergraduate and graduate funding opportunities.
-These NAU opportunities are awarded to students on the basis of academic merit, financial need and personal background.
+The university offers both undergraduate and graduate scholarships.
+These NAU scholarships are awarded to students on the basis of academic merit, financial need and personal background.
 The University offers various scholarships for Arizona, non-Arizona and international students.
 If the students go through the link they will surely get scholarship.

 Lumberjack Scholars Award: This award is available for Arizona residents with 3.5 core high school GPA.
 This scholarship covers 100% tuition; it does not cover fees or other expenses.
 This scholarship is awarded for up to four years.

-Founders Non-resident tuition grant Program: This scholarship is for nonresident students and it includes two awards namely Blue Award and Gold Award.
+Founders Non-resident Tuition Scholarship Program: This scholarship is for nonresident students and it includes two awards namely Blue Award and Gold Award.
 Blue award and gold award are for WUE students only and covers $3,000 per year for up to four years.
 Blue award applicant must have 3.0-3.49 core where as gold award applicant must have 3.5-4.0 core GPA and test scores of at least a 19 on the ACT or 900 on the SAT (Math and Verbal scores only).

 Regent’s High Honors Endorsement Scholarship (AIMS): This scholarship is for Arizona residents only and covers 25 percent tuition waiver per year for up to four years.
-To apply for this application the applicant must be a first-degree seeking undergraduate student.
+To apply for this scholarship the applicant must be a first-degree seeking undergraduate student.

 International student tuition waivers: The Center for International Education (CIE) offers financial aid and waivers for international students and students interested in studying abroad.